10 Days Nepal Spiritual Tour

 4: Lumbini

 The Rupandehi area is where Siddhartha Gautama, who subsequently became the Buddha, was born.
-Globally respected and drawing pilgrims looking for peace and understanding is this UNESCO World Heritage Site.
+Globally respected and drawing pilgrims looking for peace and understanding is this UNESCO World Heritage Site is globally respected and draws pilgrims looking for peace and understanding.
 Important sites, including the Maya Devi Temple, precisely identify the birthplace of Buddha.
 The worldwide embrace of Buddhist ideas is shown by the Ashokan Pillar and monastic areas constructed by different nations.
-Drawing pilgrims from all around, it is a UNESCO World Heritage Site providing a Buddhist education and tranquility experience.
+Drawing pilgrims from all around, it is a UNESCO World Heritage Site providing a Buddhist education and a tranquil experience.

 5. Muktinath